|

 an interesting character face with sunken cheeks indicating that

-she has no teeth, wears a long cotton dress with matching cap with
+she has no teeth, wears a long cotton dress with matching cap and

-a tuff of white mohair attached and an apron.
+a tuff of white mohair attached with a white apron.

 with a slightly open red mouth, painted eyes, wears a cotton